-An abusive supervision-employee relationship may also be explained by leader-member exchange theory (Deluga, 1998), which asserts that leaders develop an exchange with their subordinates, and that the quality of these leader-member exchanges influences the subordinates' responsibility, influence over decisions, access to resources and performance.
-Thus the application of leader-member exchange theory to the current research would indicate that abusive supervision may relate to job-related gossip (JRG) and non-job-related gossip (NJG), because abusive supervision has been found to produce a sense of incongruence between individual members and their organisation.
+An AS-employee relationship may also be explained by leader-member exchange theory (Deluga, 1998), which asserts that leaders develop an exchange with their subordinates, and that the quality of these leader-member exchanges influences the subordinates' responsibility, influence over decisions, access to resources and performance.
+Thus, the application of leader-member exchange theory to the current research would indicate that AS may relate to JRG and NJG, because AS has been found to produce a sense of incongruence between individual members and their organisation.
 Such a sense of incongruence then evolves and becomes a motivation for gossip.
-For example, Mr. X said that the manager was totally useless and he just has a leg in the boardroom, and Mrs. Y said that the manger should be sacked as he has no subject knowledge and receives no respect in the team (both examples above are job-related gossip).
-Mr. X said that the manager was an alcoholic and recently divorced, explaining why he always shouted to his subordinates, and Mrs. Y said that the team leader just broke up with her boyfriend and hence was very moody at work (both examples above are non job-related gossip).
+For example, Mr X said that the manager was totally useless and he just has a leg in the boardroom, and Mrs Y said that the manager should be sacked as he has no subject knowledge and receives no respect in the team (both examples above are JRG).
+Mr X said that the manager was an alcoholic and recently divorced, explaining why he always shouted to his subordinates, and Mrs Y said that the team leader just broke up with her boyfriend and hence was very moody at work (both examples above are NJG).

-In summary, when abusive supervision occurs, employees tend to refrain from citizenship behaviour and form negative attitude against their organisation.
-As abusive supervision causes stress and disappointment, the employees may use gossip (both JRG and NJG) to cope with their negative emotions and feelings against their organisations.
+In summary, when AS occurs, employees tend to refrain from citizenship behaviour and form negative attitude against their organisation.
+As AS causes stress and disappointment, the employees may use gossip (both JRG and NJG) to cope with their negative emotions and feelings against their organisations.
 Thus, we propose the following hypotheses: